 Our Orange County Elder Abuse Attorney Discusses Elder Abuse

-Before reaching out to our Orange County elder abuse attorney, it is important to understand what constitutes elder abuse and the laws that are in place to protect older people from mistreatment.
+Before reaching out to an Orange County elder abuse attorney, it is important to understand what constitutes elder abuse and the laws that are in place to protect older people from mistreatment.
 According to the United States Department of Health and Human Services, elder abuse refers to an act committed by a caregiver or other person that causes harm to a vulnerable adult.
 The harm must be intentional or negligent and the person who mistreats the older person must be doing so knowingly.
 Every state has elder abuse prevention laws, although definitions about abuse may vary somewhat.

 Types of Elder Abuse